JoaoCarlinho/video_generator/memory-bank/activeContext.md

 - ✅ Text overlays (in MVP)
 - ✅ Multi-aspect (all 3 in MVP)
 - ✅ Audio (background music only)
+- ✅ **Worker architecture** (single worker with async parallel scene generation)

+**Recent Clarification (Nov 14, 2025):**
+- Single RQ worker processes ONE user's video at a time
+- BUT uses `asyncio.gather()` to generate all scenes in parallel
+- Result: 4 scenes in 3 min (not 12 min sequential)
+- Add more workers when queue depth >5 (easy horizontal scaling)

 ---